Poland: Historians ordered to apologize over Holocaust research | DW | 09.02.2021

-The researchers were accused of defaming a man they claim aided in the killing of Jews.
-Critics of the Polish government say it is whitewashing the role that some Poles played in the Holocaust.
+The researchers were accused of defaming a man whom they said aided in the killing of Jews.
+Critics say the Polish government is whitewashing the role that some Poles played in the Holocaust.

 An estimated three million Jews and six million Poles perished between 1939 and 1945 in Poland under Nazi occupation

-Two Polish historians were ordered by a Warsaw court on Tuesday to apologize to the niece of a Polish mayor during World War II for alleging in a book he was complicit in the killing of Jews.
+Two Polish historians were ordered by a Warsaw court on Tuesday to apologize to the niece of a World War II-era Polish mayor whom they reported in their book was complicit in the killing of Jews.

 The ruling has been seen as a litmus test of whether independent Holocaust research is possible under Poland's nationalist government.